Updated: Sep 13

 King Hu Wuxia films were Shot by Single Camera Operation

 According to Sammo Hung's testimonies about the production of this film, King Hu used single camera to shoot specific actions in each shot, he did not exactly repeat the same actions.
 Actor Sammo Hung mentioned one of his typical single camera shooting episode that when King Hu shot the high angle shot of Wu Jiyuan (played by Ying Bai 白鷹), King Hu not only shot it from 6 meter high place, he also had shot only that action from 9 am. to 6pm. at the unknown island of Hong Kong.
 If he shot it in multiple cameras, he would have not spent so much time on the same kind of action of Ying Bai.

 Sammo Hung himself thinks that genuine action films of Hong Kong culture were dead already due to no one is able to do kung fu sequences without stunt doubles.
 This does not like his generation.
 From choreographer's viewpoint, this feeling is deeper than audiences because they directly know the technical background of kung fu scenes made by different generations.
 Fake kung fu masters that helped and created by stunt doubles are not supposed to be genuinely talented people.

 Sammo Hung introduced his role Hakatatsu who was played without stunt doubles.
 He said he put on the heavy costume of the Japanese pirate and had to jump from the cliff.
-The result is that ''Only can see the shadow of it but it's a respectable decision done by the director King Hu.''
+The result is that ''Only can see the shadow of it but it's a respectable decision made by the director King Hu.''

 Robert Clouse (1928–1997) and King Hu (1931-1997) Film Style Comparison